hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/250__Praveen_R._Bhat.md

 > Sruti having contradictory meaning another meaning and make the quarrel of
 > the two Srutis go away.
 >
-​​Its poetic alright, but that itself shows that to make dvaita appear as the commitment of Shruti everywhere, Dvaitins ​are willing to interpret it any which way by adding words, removing something, etc... and so the following flaw applies to them and not us.
+Its poetic alright, but that itself shows that to make dvaita appear as the commitment of Shruti everywhere, Dvaitins are willing to interpret it any which way by adding words, removing something, etc... and so the following flaw applies to them and not us.